dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 <!-- more -->

 ## 1 - Using Arrays of arrays

+The most common way of making a multidimensional array in javaScript might be to just have arrays of arrays.
+That is having a single array, and then have each element in that array be an array.
+That alone would be a 2d array of arrays at which point making each element in each nested array an array would add yet another dimension, and so on.

+In this section I will be going over just some simple examples of making 2d arrays of arrays this way.

 ### 1.1 - Using literal array bracket syntax to create a static array of arrays